riceissa/material-conditional/source.md

 You can also [email me](mailto:riceissa@gmail.com) to give private feedback.

+## Acknowledgments {.unnumbered .unlisted}

-**Acknowledgments:** Thanks to Satira and Vipul Naik for comments on a draft version of this essay, and to Stephen for comments on an earlier published version.
+Thanks to Satira and Vipul Naik for comments on a draft version of this essay, and to Stephen for comments on an earlier published version.
 I originally wrote this essay in 2021 without really consulting any resources.
 In 2023, I was reading Peter Smith's _An